cern-it-efp/EOSC-Testsuite/README.rst

 - Updated results upload to CERN's private Object Storage.

 - Implemented a dashboard to visually display results.
-Its source code can be found |dashboard_repo|, but the actual deployment is not public yet.
+While the actual deployment is not public, its source code can be found |dashboard_repo|.

 .. |dashboard_repo| raw:: html